LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

 ## Instructions

-### Task 1 - Configure Progress Telerik Fiddler Classic App
+### Task 1 - Download and Configure Progress Telerik Fiddler Classic

 In this task, you'll download, install and configure Fiddler Classic.